fukamachi/dexador/README.markdown

 - `ssl-key-file`, `ssl-cert-file`, `ssl-key-password`
   - for HTTPS connection
 - `stream`
   - The stream to write an HTTP request.
-This is the way to reuse a connection and commonly used with `:keep-alive T`.
+This is a way to reuse a connection and commonly used with `:keep-alive T`.
+This allows the caller to do connection pooling, etc.  It is easier to just use `:use-connection-pool t` and let the dexador internals take care of this for you (only supported for usocket backends).
 - `verbose` (boolean)
   - This option is for debugging.
 If this is `T`, it dumps the HTTP request headers.
 - `proxy` (string)
   - for use proxy.
+- `use-connection-pool` (boolean)
+  - When combined with `:keep-alive t`, will internally cache the socket connection to web servers to avoid having to open new ones.
+This is compatible with `:want-stream t` (when you close the returned stream or it is garbage collected the connection will be returned to the pool).
+If you pass in a stream with `:stream` then the connection pool is not used (unless there is a redirect to a new web server).
+This is not supported when using the WINHTTP backend.

 ### \[Function\] request